+i ci sonai tres

 Website: mupages.marshall.edu

+Contact: IT Service Desk

 itservicedesk@marshall.edu or 304-689-8638

+Location: Drinko Library, 1 st Floor

+Cost: Free

+Information: Marshall University currently offers students, faculty & staff the ability to create and maintain personal websites hosted off Marshall's servers, which have a total of 1TB of space available for OneDrive Storage.

-Information: Marshall University currently offers students, faculty for a business; this is against the acceptable use policy, which in part states that the site "may NOT be used for commercial or profit-making purposes."
-For more information on policies, see Information
+Please note: You may not create a personal university web page for a business; this is against the acceptable use policy, which in part states that the site "may NOT be used for commercial or profit-making purposes."
+For more information on policies, see Information Technology Acceptable Use Policy.

+The Presenta tion Center